Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using Donaldson's quantization approach

-which we computed by using \eqref{pertpol}, and solving the linearized balanced equations \eqref{linbal} for $\frac{\partial H_{\alpha\bar{\beta}}}{\partial t}$.
-The method that we implemented to solve the linearized balanced equations, consisted in iterating the linearized T-map; such iterating scheme reached good estimates of the solutions within 5 or 6 iterations.
+which we evaluated by using Eq. \eqref{pertpol}, and solving the linearized balanced equations in Eq. \eqref{linbal} for $\frac{\partial H_{\alpha\bar{\beta}}}{\partial t}$.
+The method that we implemented to solve the linearized balanced equations consisted of iterating the linearized $T$ map; this iterating scheme reached good estimates of the solutions within 5 or 6 iterations.

-In Fig. \ref{quantized_metrics} we plot the sequence of metrics $\Omega_k$, defined in \eqref{quantmet}, for $k=1,2,\ldots, 6$.
-The time that took to compute each value $\Omega_k(t,\bar{t})$ per point in the $t$-plane, was approximately equal to $4$ times the time needed to compute the balanced metric.
-One can observe that for $\vert t \vert$ large, the rate of convergence of the sequence is higher than in other regions of the $t$-plane.
-In points near the Fermat Quintic, $t=0$, and for $k=6$, the quantized K\"ahler metric is approximately $0.07$, and the exact value $0.19$.
-One expects deviations smaller than $0.01$ in this region of the $t$-plane, when $k>12$.
-The worst rate of convergence is located near the points $t=\exp(2\sqrt{-1}\pi\mathbb{Z}/5)$, where $Q$ develops double point singularities.
-In such region of the family, the approximation of the corresponding Ricci flat metric by $\nu$-balanced metrics, is also much less accurate.
+In Fig. \ref{quantized_metrics} we plot the sequence of metrics $\Omega_{k,\cT}$, defined in Eq. \eqref{quantmet}, for $k=1,2,\ldots, 6$.
+The time taken to compute each value $\Omega_{k,\cT}(t,\bar{t})$ per point in the $t$-plane was approximately equal to $4$ times the time needed to compute the balanced metric.
+One can observe that for large $\vert t \vert$, the rate of convergence of the sequence is higher than in other regions of the $t$-plane.
+In points near the Fermat quintic, $t=0$, and for $k=6$, the quantized K\"ahler metric is approximately $0.07$ vs the exact value $0.19$.
+If we extrapolate the rate of convergence observed for the first six values of $k$, one expects to attain deviations smaller than $0.01$ in this region of the $t$-plane when $k>12$.
+The worst rate of convergence is located near the points $t=\exp(2\sqrt{-1}\pi\mathbb{Z}/5)$, where the quintic develops double point singularities.
+In this region of the family, the approximation of the corresponding Ricci flat metric by $\nu$-balanced metrics is also less accurate.
 One should develop further techniques to approximate accurately the metric near singular points of the moduli space.

-One can explain intuitively why this scheme is not so accurate near singular points.
-The limit $k\gg 1$ corresponds to the semiclassical limit, in K\"ahler geometric quantization, of $(X,\omega)$ with Planck's constant $\hbar=\frac{{\rm vol}(X_t)^{1/n}}{k}$.
-Due to quantum uncertainty in regions of volume smaller than $\hbar^n$, one expects that accurate approximations of geometric features in $X$ occur when the size of such features is bigger than $\frac{{\rm vol}(X_t)}{N+1}\simeq \frac{{\rm vol}(X_t)}{k^n}$; i.e. the characteristic volume where such features are located is bigger than $\frac{{\rm vol}(X_t)}{k^n}$.
-Therefore, as a singularity is a geometric object of zero volume, these numerical constructions should fail near singularities.
+One can explain heuristically why, for a fixed value of $k$, this scheme is not as accurate near singular points.
+In particular, the limit $k\gg 1$ corresponds to the semiclassical limit, in K\"ahler geometric quantization, of $(X,\omega)$ with Planck's constant $\hbar=\frac{{\rm Vol}(X_t)^{1/n}}{k}$.
+Due to quantum uncertainty in regions of volume smaller than $\hbar^n$, one expects that accurate approximations of geometric features in $X$ occur when the size of such features is bigger than $\frac{{\rm Vol}(X_t)}{k^n}$.
+Therefore, as a singularity is a geometric object of zero volume, these numerical constructions should fail to give accurate approximations near singularities.
+This limitation to approximate non-smooth objects using polynomial approximations is similar to the so-called Runge phenomenon in numerical analysis.